 For more information about present-day circulating coin compositions, go to the Coin Specifications table.

 More Than Coins

 The Mint has always produced more than just coins.
-In the early days of the Mint, the War Department contracted Mint employees and equipment to create the first silver peace medals to use for diplomatic efforts, especially toward the Native American tribes.
+In the early days of the Mint, the War Department contracted Mint employees and equipment to create the first silver peace medals to use for diplomatic efforts, especially toward Native American tribes.
 The Lewis and Clark expedition carried peace medals to distribute to the tribes they encountered.
-The Mint also used to produce military awards, including the Silver Star, Bronze Star, Purple Heart, and Navy Cross.
+The Mint also produced military awards, including the Silver Star, Bronze Star, Purple Heart, and Navy Cross.